S06 E10: Ripple Effects

 And external,

-yeah, this is again my point of reference from my personal experience, but their board is a mix of, you know, clinical practitioners,
+you know, this is, again, my point of reference from my personal experience, but their board is a mix of, you know, clinical practitioners,

-getting all sides of the story, that it hasn't become an about-us, without-us situation.
+getting all sides of the story that it hasn't become an about us without us situation.
+What's interesting about

 the Guthy Jackson Foundation is,